How are ADHD and OCD diagnosed and treated?

 Dr Daniel

-Medically reviewed by Danielle Mulligan ADHD Clinician Registered with GMC (15A0206E) January 21, 2026 Meet Danielle Mulligan
+Medically reviewed by Danielle Mulligan Nurse Independent Prescriber Registered with GMC (15A0206E) January 21, 2026 Meet Danielle Mulligan

 focused logo